Solihin-k/web_scraping/README.md

 # Acknowledgements

 Thanks to the team at @realpython for their [tutorial](https://realpython.com/beautiful-soup-web-scraper-python/)!
-It contains detailed explanations on how BeautifulSoup works.
+It contains detailed explanations on BeautifulSoup that helped me get started on this project..